zxdong262/ping-pong-engage-digital-chatbot/README.md

 # ping-pong-engage-digital-chatbot

-Simple example engage digital chatbot that will repond with 'pong' to message 'ping', created with [RingCentral engage Digital chatbot framwork](https://github.com/ringcentral/engage-digital-chatbot-js).
+Simple example engage digital chatbot that will repond with 'pong' to message with 'ping', created with [RingCentral engage Digital chatbot framwork](https://github.com/ringcentral/engage-digital-chatbot-js).

 ## Youtube video